wolfspelz/ConfigSharp/README.md

 ConfigSharp
 ===========

 Configure your .NET application with C# config files.
-Config files are C# source files, managed by the Visual Studio like any other code file, intellisensed, syntax checked, compiled, type safe.
+Config files are C# source files, managed by the Visual Studio like any other code file, intellisensed, resharpered, syntax checked, compiled, type safe.

 Write real code with control structures and classes in config files.
 Include other local or remote (HTTP) config files.

 No more key-value lists of string based app settings from XML.
 These settings are typed properties of CLR objects.

+Config files are not C# script (.csx) files.
+They are C#, because they are code and code wants to be intellisensed, resharpered, syntax checked, compiled, type safe.

+### What it does

+You have a config class which contains your app settings.
+An instance is populated by loading/executing C# based config files.
+You can then use memebrs/properties of the config object anywhere in your app.

 ### Examples

 Program.cs:

-    public class MyConfig : ConfigSharp.Container
-    {
-        public string SomeProperty { get; set; }
-        public int OrAsMemberVariable = 41;
-        public DateTime OrRealCLRTypes;
-        public string DatabasePassword { get; set; }
-        public string SetupName { get; set; }
-    }

     static void Main(string[] args)
     {
       var config = new MyConfig();